babula38/Dotnet-Interview-Questions/Studyplan.md

-# This is just to plan the study of aspnetcore
+# This is just to plan the study of AspnetCore

+## Fundamentals

+- Advantage of Aspnet core.
+- Razor Pages vs MVC vs API vs Minimal API when and where to use?
+- Dependency injection
+- Host
+- Middleware / request pipeline
+- Configuration, Options
+- Logging
+- Routing
+- Error handling
+- Static files and how it is served.

+### MVC

+- Razor syntax.
+- Model binding
+- validation, error handlings

-- State management
+## State management

 - Cookies
   - Session
   - Tempdata
   - Querysting
   - HiddenField
   - HttpContext.item
   - Cache.
     - In memory caching
       - distributed caching
       - Response caching
       - Object pool.
         - Get/Return

-- Security
+## Security
-    -

 - Localization/globalization
 - Error handling
 - Hosting

+## Swagger / Open api

+- What is both of these.
+- Basic configuration
+- Customizations

-An interview questions
+## An interview questions

 1. WAP to un-format a string (opposite of String.Format)
 2. WAP to find the most repeating character from a string.
 In case of ties, get the one with max ASCII value
 3. Write a full REST API with data calls, paging for big data set
 4. Write a sample business class and test with mocks
 5. Paging in SQL Server
-6. How the whole authentiation & authorization flow works
+6. How the whole authentication & authorization flow works
 7. Benefits & challenges of converting your current application to Microservices

 1. Remove a given node from a LL, when no _head is given
 2. From a long array of numbers, print all pairs that sum up to a given value k
 3. From a long array of numbers (from -int.MinValue to int.MaxValue), find the maximum sum sub-array, i.e. the maximum sum possible from any contiguous sub-array
 4. Find age of three sisters, with hints given
   a.
-D1 * D2 * D3 = 72
+D1 *D2* D3 = 72
   b.
 D1 + D2 + D3 = house#
   c.
 "The eldest daughter loves ice-cream"